 Working with Mary Lou Cunningham, AVP Marketing for Ion, Image 4’s Graphic Design group worked to extend the exciting “active” marketing colors into the branch environment.
 With this many saturated colors in a space, every detail and sightline has to be considered so as to not overwhelm the visitor.
 These colors were strategically positioned to highlight “activity” areas of the branch: the ITM, the greeter/teller pod, the digital marketing/learning center and the Kids area.
 Our Graphics team designed graphical elements that scale in multiple uses: the Ion “Swoosh” appears throughout the brand treatment, value positioning statements in a variety of colors and treatments allow selection of just the right presentation for the need.
 Custom brand fixtures were developed and fabricated for compliance, the Ion Café, and service-areas.

 Because the new Brand presentation was so different from Naugatuck Bank, Image 4’s Brand Development team suggested connecting to each community through a localization program.
 We researched the communities, sourced both contemporary and historic images, and developed a community-specific image catalog for marketing use not only in-branch, but for on-line and print initiatives.

-NES Group designed a high-functioning, energetic footprint, placing ITM and ATM units forward for easy access, and attractive teller pods set back in the space for privacy for more complex transactions.
+DRL Architects designed a high-functioning, energetic footprint, placing ITM and ATM units forward for easy access, and attractive teller pods set back in the space for privacy for more complex transactions.
 Richly colored glass offices with privacy film allow staff to spend quality time with customers when needed.